-4.5.1 The UAS shall capture target images that can be displayed to the judges.
-The images may be provided to the judges during the conduct of the mission or when handing in the mission report sheet.

-4.5.2 The system should have the capability to capture imagery for up to 60 deg in all directions from vertically below the air vehicle.

-4.5.3 Images should be provided to the judges in jpeg format.
+- 4.5.1.
+The UAS shall capture target images that can be displayed to the judges.
+The images may be provided to the judges during the conduct of the mission or when handing in the mission report sheet. - 4.5.2.
+The system should have the capability to capture imagery for up to 60 deg in all directions from vertically below the air vehicle. - 4.5.3.
+Images should be provided to the judges in jpeg format. - 4.5.4.
+The air vehicle should carry an RF communications relay payload capable of receiving data from a third party Simulated Remote Information Center (SRIC) RF transmitter and communicating the data down to the team's ground station for data capture and display.
+The Interface Control Document for the SRIC is provided as attachment 3. - 4.5.4.1.
+The SRIC has a directional antenna and will be located in the search area.
+The air vehicle should be capable of remaining within the beam width (SRIC location will be provided at the same time ingress route and search area information is provided), at an altitude within the competition altitude restrictions for the duration of time it takes to obtain the data from the team folder on the SRIC and relay to the ground station.

-4.6 Mission
+4.6.
+Mission

-4.6.1 During the entire mission, air vehicles shall remain in controlled flight and within the no-fly boundary.
+4.6.1.
+During the entire mission, air vehicles shall remain in controlled flight and within the no-fly boundary.
 A specific no-fly boundary definition and diagram will be provided.
 Any vehicle appearing uncontrolled or moving beyond the no-fly boundary shall be subject to immediate manual override.
 Failure of manual override will result in flight termination.
-Points will be deducted for flying in no-fly zones or over flight of the crowd area.
+Points will be deducted for flying in no-fly zones or

-4.6.2 After takeoff, the air vehicles shall attain and remain in flight at an altitude between 100 and 750 ft MSL for the duration of the mission.
+- over flight of the crowd area. - 4.6.2.
+After takeoff, the air vehicles shall attain and remain in flight at an altitude between 100 and 750 ft MSL for the duration of the mission.
 Decent below 100 ft MSL (except in the recovery area) or above 750 ft MSL shall require manual override.
 Failure of manual override will result in flight termination.
-Points will be deducted for flying above or below these altitude limits

-4.6.3 Once in autonomous flight the vehicle shall operate with no direct pilot control to flight controls or power.
-The sensor payload may be manually controlled while under autonomous flight, the team will be directed to provide in-flight mission update to the vehicle.

-4.6.4 Transportability.
-The system shall be transported from the staging area to the mission site within 10 minutes of notification and availability of competition provided transportation (if requested).

-4.6.5 The system shall be disassembled and transported off of the designated mission site within 20 minutes from the end of the mission.

-4.6.6 The mission will end as previously defined, or when any of the following occur:

-4.6.6.1 The judges order the end of the mission.

-4.6.6.2 The team captain requests the end of the mission.

-4.6.7 Advisors may operate as safety/RC pilots and may communicate to the team in the safety pilot role.
-Advisors shall not coach the team on nonsafety/RC aspects of the conduct of the mission.
+Points will be deducted for flying above or below these altitude limits - 4.6.3.
+Once in autonomous flight, the vehicle shall operate with no direct pilot control to flight controls or power.
+The sensor payload may be manually controlled while under autonomous flight, the team will be directed to provide in-flight mission update to the vehicle. - 4.6.4.
+Transportability.
+The system shall be transported from the staging area to the mission site within 10 minutes of notification and availability of competition provided transportation (if requested). - 4.6.5.
+The system shall be disassembled and transported off of the designated mission site within 20 minutes from the end of the mission. - 4.6.6.
+The mission will end as previously defined, or when any of the following occur:4.6.6.1.
+The judges order the end of the mission.4.6.6.2.
+The team captain requests the end of the mission. - 4.6.7.
+Advisors may operate as safety/RC pilots and may communicate to the team in the safety pilot role.
+Advisors shall not coach the team on nonsafety/RC aspects of the conduct of the mission. - 4.6.8.
+Set-up.
+The system shall be capable of beginning the assigned mission within 40 min of arrival of the designated mission control sight.
+Preflight/safety briefings may take place during the set-up time.

-5.0 Place of Performance
+5. Place of Performance